zogzog/cubicweb/doc/book/en/intro/concepts/index.rst

 creation of entities, deletion of relations, etc. This is used for example to send email notifications when the state of an object changes.
 See `Hooks` below.

-.. _[#]: not to be confused with a Mercurial repository or a Debian repository.
+..
+[1] not to be confused with a Mercurial repository or a Debian repository.
 .. _`Python Remote Objects`: http://pyro.sourceforge.net/

 Web Engine
 ----------

-The web engine replies to http requests and runs the user interface and most of the application logic.
+The web engine replies to http._cwuests and runs the user interface and most of the application logic.

 By default the web engine provides a default user interface based on